 - Does something about the setting prompt certain behaviors on the part of the protagonist?
 For instance, does the protagonist want to flee this setting, having imagined a better world?
 What does that world look like?
 How does the protagonist imagine it?

 - Does this setting have a past that disturbs the protagonist or, on a different note, attracts the protagonist because, in some way, it represents a great good place no longer accessible to him or her?

 These are just three things to consider.
 As far as evoking setting in your reader’s mind, you can provide a dominant impression.
 You don’t have to describe every little detail.
 If you do, you’ll overwhelm your reader, and you’ll lose focus.
 Give just enough to situate your protagonist in a given place at a given time.

 Final Thoughts on the Setting of a Story

 Writers write differently.
 Some plan ahead; some just let it happen.
 For many writers, the various functions of setting will become apparent once they’ve drafted their entire story or novel.
 Perhaps they will think deliberately about how setting works, or could work, as they revise.

 Whatever you do, be sure not to engineer things; for instance, don’t crimp and cramp to make setting symbolic or revelatory of character—or force your work to meet any of the five functions we’ve considered.

-For more help on setting in fiction, you might be interested in reading my chapter “What about Setting?” in my creative writing book entitled Write and Revise for Publication: A 6-Month Plan for Crafting an Exceptional Novel and Other Works of Fiction (Writer’s Digest Books, 2013).
+For more help on setting in literature, you might be interested in reading my chapter “What about Setting?” in my creative writing book entitled Write and Revise for Publication: A 6-Month Plan for Crafting an Exceptional Novel and Other Works of Fiction (Writer’s Digest Books, 2013).
 It’s available on Kindle.